Gardimy/Application-deploy/README.md

-# Porfolio: Mobile-menu
+# Porfolio: details popup window
-A Microverse exercise to implement the hamberger of the mobile version
+A Microverse exercise to manipulate the page by sing javascript
 <a name="readme-top"></a>

 <div align="center">